Solving Tips

 Practical Advice:

-• Use all intermediate techniques and X-Wing first
+• First exhaust all intermediate techniques and X-Wing

-• Choose the candidate with the fewest positions for analysis (e.g., numbers with only 6-9 candidate positions remaining)
+• Choose the digit with the fewest candidates for analysis (e.g., digits with only 6-9 candidate positions remaining)

-• Use paper and pen to record each number's distribution across rows and columns to help discover three-row, three-column combinations
+• Use pen and paper to record each digit's distribution across rows and columns to help discover three-row-three-column combinations

-• Some Sudoku software provides Swordfish hint features that can help with learning
+• Some Sudoku software provides Swordfish hints, which can be helpful for learning

-• If you can't find it after 30 minutes, the puzzle may not require Swordfish; check if you missed simpler techniques
+• If you've tried for 30 minutes and still can't find one, the puzzle may not need Swordfish; check if you've missed simpler techniques

 Practice Now

 Start an expert-level Sudoku game and try using the Swordfish technique!
-Suggestions:
+Recommendations:

-• Choose the highest difficulty, as only expert-level puzzles may require Swordfish
+• Choose the highest difficulty; only expert-level puzzles may require Swordfish

 • Make sure you've mastered the X-Wing technique first

-• Be patient, Swordfish is very rare and difficult to spot
+• Be patient; Swordfish is very rare and difficult to discover